FjellOverflow/fjellheimen/docs/applications/add-new-app.md

 # Adding applications

-When incorporating a new service or group of services with Docker images into the home server setup, follow the outlined process:
+To add a new service or group of services to the home server setup, we most likely want to follow the steps outlined in the following.

-## Single application
+## For a single application

-Begin by creating the following files and directories:
+We create the following files and directories:

 ```
-└── myApplication
+└── myApplication/
-    ├── data
+    ├── data/
     ├── .env
     ├── .gitignore
     └── docker-compose.yaml